This post is also available in Deutsch

 Unsolicited advertising // Brands mentioned voluntarily

-If someone had told me three years ago that I would no longer go shopping regularly and extensively today, I would have considered this person completely crazy.
-I liked going on shopping trips to London or Paris too much.
+If someone had told me three years ago that I would no longer go on regular and intense shopping sprees today, I would have considered this person completely crazy.
+I just liked going on shopping trips to London or Paris too much.
 During these trips I usually bought new eye-catchers and clothes for the office – from brands that I couldn’t get in Frankfurt.
 That was neither cheap fashion nor high fashion, but somewhere in between.
 Good workmanship and timeless design were important to me, so that I could wear the clothes for a long time.
-But by no means were these new pieces fair produced or made of environmentally friendly materials.
-After all, at the time I did not know anything about the exploitative, destructive side of the fashion industry, nor did I know any alternatives.
+But by no means were these new pieces fairly produced or made of environmentally friendly materials.
+After all, I did not know anything about the exploitative, destructive side of the fashion industry, nor did I know any alternatives at the time.

 And today?
 I still love chic fashion and cool styles!
-But over the past three years I’ve gone through a process that started with the movie “The True Cost” and that completely changed my shopping behavior to this day.
-How exactly I got my wardrobe sustainable, I will share below.
-But one thing in advance: If I have managed that as a former confessed power shopper, you can too!
+However, over the past three years I’ve gone through a process that started with the movie “The True Cost” and that completely changed my shopping behavior to this day.
+I will share below how exactly I got my wardrobe sustainable.
+Just one thing in advance: If I have managed that as a former confessed power shopper, you can too!

 Three years may sound too long for some of you, but for me, good things take a while.
 Some decide to start with a six- or twelve-month shopping ban.
 And that’s fantastic!
-But for me Shopaholic, such a cold withdrawal would have been too radical then.
-It’s not about making everything perfect immediately.
-The most important thing is to just start and find the right path for yourself.
-Therefore, as a first step, I chose to focus my shopping addiction on eco-fair alternatives.
+But for me as a Shopaholic, such a cold turkey approach would have been too radical at the time.
+I also think that it’s not about doing everything perfect immediately.
+The most important thing is to finally start and then find the right path for yourself.
+Therefore, as a first step, I chose to focus my shopping addiction on eco-fair fashion alternatives.
 Because to not longer support the exploitation and pollution in the fashion industry was the most important to me.

 That’s also why on my blog I present chic styles with clothes that have been produced in a responsible way.
-I do not want to fuel unnecessary consumption, but show that we do not need conventionally made clothes (the same applies of course to food, cosmetics, etc.) because there are so many alternatives.
-In my Eco-Fair Fashion Guide you will find many fair and green fashion labels at a glance.
+I do not want to fuel unnecessary consumption, but show that we do not need conventionally made clothes (the same applies of course to food, cosmetics, etc.) because there are so many fantastic alternatives.
+In my Eco-Fair Fashion Guide you will find many ethical and environment-friendly fashion labels at a glance.
 And I’m sure that those who are more and more frequently buying sustainable fashion instead of fast fashion will sooner or later also want to buy less.
-That’s how it was for me.
+At least, that’s what happened to me.

 …and three steps to a more sustainable wardrobe

-Step # 1 – Away from Fast Fashion to Eco-Fair Fashion: When I saw “The True Cost” movie in 2016, I gradually switched to fair eco-fashion.
-That meant that I decided to add only fair fashion to the conventional clothes in my wardrobe.
-In 2016, I was not completely consistent, in 2017, I bought only one single fast fashion piece and in 2018 none at all.
+Step # 1 – Away from Fast Fashion to Eco-Fair Fashion: When I watched “The True Cost” movie back in 2016, I gradually started to switch to eco-fair fashion.
+That meant that I decided to add only ethical fashion to the conventional clothes in my wardrobe.
+In 2016, I was not completely consistent.
+In 2017, I bought only one single fast fashion piece and in 2018 none at all.
 In terms of quantity though, not much changed in the beginning.
 I continued to buy a lot, just now in eco.

-Step # 3 – Less is more: Although I shopped more consciously and less than before, at the end of 2017 I was startled by the amount of garments that had entered my closet since I switched to Fair Fashion.
-Therefore, starting in 2018, for the first time, I tried to drastically reduce the number of garments I bought in one year.
+Step # 3 – Less is more: Although I shopped more consciously and less than before, at the end of 2017 I was startled by the amount of garments that had entered my closet since I switched to fair fashion.
+Therefore, starting in 2018, for the first time, I tried to drastically reduce the number of garments I bought within one year.